-Passion is the constant across Spain’s diverse regions and cultures, from the twirling skirts of a flamenco dancer in Seville to the tears of pilgrims arriving in Santiago de Compostela.
-Despite (or perhaps because of) its complicated and tumultuous history, Spain has produced some of the most moving art in the world.
-We’re not just talking about Gaudi’s architecture and Dali’s melting clocks; here, art isn’t just in the grand architecture and museums around the country.
-It’s in the jamon expertly cured by a family who have been making it for centuries, and the giant statues that fill the river-turned-public park in Valencia.
-Like Spain itself, its art is for everyone.
+Passion is the constant across Spain’s diverse regions and cultures, from the twirling skirts of flamenco dancers in Seville to the tears of pilgrims arriving in Santiago de Compostela.
+Despite (or perhaps because of) its complicated history, Spain has produced some of the most moving art in the world – and we’re not just talking about Gaudi’s architecture and Dali’s melting clocks.
+Here, art isn’t just in the grand architecture and museums around the country.
+It’s in the jamón expertly cured by a family who has been making it for centuries, and vibrant festivals that bring whole cities together.
+Like its art, Spain offers something for everyone.

 The climate of Spain varies from the mild winters along the Mediterranean coast to the rainy summers in parts of Galicia, so the best time to travel really depends on where you want to go.

 On the east coast of Spain, major cities like Barcelona can be very busy during summer, so if you’d prefer to share the streets with more locals and fewer tourists you might find the ‘low season’ of November to February is the best time to visit this region.

 Among the ski resort-heavy peaks of the Pyrenees the high season is November to February, but some areas get snow almost all year.
 If you’re keen to get active in Spain’s northern reaches, September and October are great months for hiking, with little chance of rain and warm (but usually not sweltering) days.

 Travelers from Australia, the USA, New Zealand, Brazil, Japan and more can visit Spain for 90 days in a six-month period with no visa, as long as they have no plans to work.

 Citizens of the European Union and Iceland, Norway and Switzerland are not required to obtain a visa but must abide by local residency requirements if they plan to stay for more than 90 days.